Curriculum and Production

 The interdisciplinary B.F.A. in Musical Theatre with a Concentration in Dance offers students the chance to train as "triple threats", by increasing their dance skills while studying acting, voice, music and theatre.

 Dance classes are structured to allow students to dance every day.
 Every technique is offered at four different levels, so that students can be placed appropriately.
 Two choreography classes are offered and all dance students are encouraged to choreograph pieces for dance workshops and the annual Dance Concert, one of the mainstage productions.
-All dance classes are taught by specialists in each technique, many of whom operate their own studios or teach at Ballet Met, the professional ballet company in Columbus.
+All dance classes are taught by specialists in each technique.

 All students interested in applying for the B.F.A. degree in Musical Theatre or in Musical Theatre with a dance concentration must submit a pre-screening audition video prior to applying to the University.
 Admission to the program is by formal audition and invitation only.
 The number of available places is limited to four men and four women in Musical Theatre and Musical Theatre/Dance combined.
 For more information about application for the BFA Musical Theatre degree click here.